OpenFlow Service Chaining

 The idea that networks are dynamic and non-symmetrical poses challenges in keeping track of their state to enforce programmability.
 The program has stopped but produced several follow-up programs, including OpenFlow and SDN.

-SDN OpenFlow is not something that is revolutionary new.
-Similar ideas have been available, and previous projects tried to solve the same problems OpenFlow is trying to solve today.
-Besides the central viewpoint use case, whatever you can do with OpenFlow today is possible with Policy Based Routing (PBR) and ACL.
+SDN OpenFlow is not revolutionary new.
+Similar ideas have been available, and previous projects have tried to solve the same problems OpenFlow is trying to solve today.
+Besides the central viewpoint use case, whatever you can do with OpenFlow today is possible with Policy-Based Routing (PBR) and ACL.
 The problem is that these tools are clumsy and do not scale well.

 You may find the following useful for pre-information: